Patr3es/Patr3es/README.md

 Hi, here's a brief summary of my work over the years.

-- Worked 1 years at [Ultra.io](https://ultra.io) and built wallets, protocol changes, visual studio code extensions, applications, ci/cd pipelines, smart contracts, and decentralized applications.
+- Worked 1 year at [Ultra.io](https://ultra.io) and built wallets, protocol changes, visual studio code extensions, applications, ci/cd pipelines, smart contracts, and decentralized applications.
   - Created their 1st Proof of Concept Wallet

 - Built a 400+ File GTA:V Roleplay Framework for alt:V with TypeScript, Vue, and MongoDB